devteaminc/carousel/README.md

                           / /__| (_| | | | (_) | |_| \__ \  __/ |
                           \____/\__,_|_|  \___/ \__,_|___/\___|_|
 ```
 A responsive image carousel slider built using Prototype.js and CSS Animations.
-This plugin has a hard dependency on Prototype.js.
-Works best with images of equal width and height.
+This plugin has a hard dependency on Prototype.js and works best with images of equal width and height.
 You can configure the carousel to be displayed horizontally or vertically and there's also an autoplay option.

 Demo: http://devteaminc.github.io/carousel/